joachimnielandt/kaggle.keti/README.md

 A quick overview of the options:

 - DB_PORT: the port on which the database is exposed on your local machine.
 Needed if you want to connect to it yourself.
-- CSV_AMOUNT: if you want to limit the amount of CSV files that are loaded by the database, you can do that here
+- LIMIT_CSV: if you want to limit the amount of CSV files that are loaded by the database, you can do that here